hoodiehq-archive/documentation/index.md

 ## What is Hoodie?

 Hoodie is framework for frontend web applications that abstracts away the backend.
-If you love working in jQuery, Backbone, Dojo, Ember, or any other frontend framwork, but *dread* backend work, Hoodie is for you.
+If you love working in jQuery, Backbone, Dojo, Ember, or any other frontend framework, but *dread* backend work, Hoodie is for you.

 > Hoodie, look ma, no backend!

-Hoodie gives your frontend code superpowers, by allowing you to do thing that only a backend can do (user accounts, emails, payments, etc.).
+Hoodie gives your frontend code superpowers, by allowing you to do things that only a backend can do (user accounts, emails, payments, etc.).

 All of Hoodie is accessible through a simple script include: